muhme/joomla-branches-tester/README.md

 observe how the browser runs in parallel.

-Cypress GUI can be started from Docker container `jbt_cypress` with X11 forwarding (recommeded for Windows 11 WSL 2 Ubuntu):
+Cypress GUI can be started from Docker container `jbt_cypress` with X11 forwarding (recommended for Windows 11 WSL 2 Ubuntu):
 ```
 scripts/cypress 51
 ```